 Kidneys and Liver

-Eucommia bark is closely linked to the kidneys and to a lesser extent with the liver.
+Eucommia bark is closely linked to the kidneys and a lesser extent with the liver.
 In Chinese medicine, the kidneys store jing.
-Jing is a vital life source and correlated with whole body growth and development, in addition to normal reproductive and sexual functioning.
+Jing is a vital life source and correlated with whole-body growth and development, in addition to normal reproductive and sexual functioning.
 The liver and kidney jing also affects the bones, ligaments, and tendons.

 Rubber Tree Bark Support

 Eucommia bark is also thought to have diuretic properties that assist in reducing swelling.
 Even though it may be used by itself, Eucommia bark is most frequently utilized in conjunction with other supportive herbs.

 Uterus and Miscarriage

 Along with healing cells, Eucommia bark has two other significant functions.
 In pregnant women, it’s given to calm the uterus, soothe the uterus, and protect against miscarriage.
-Eucommia bark also has the ability to reduce blood pressure.
+Eucommia bark also can reduce blood pressure.
 It may be the herb’s mild diuretic activity.

 Other contemporary uses of Eucommia bark comprise treatment of impotence, premature ejaculation, and as a moderate anti-inflammatory.
 It’s contained in tonics that boost the immune system and generally improve wellbeing.